Bellinter House: History

+The lands and property seem to have come into the ownership of John Preston and family in 1743 upon the death of Charles Ford unmarried in London.

-Bellinter House was built in 1750 by Richard Cassels as a country house for wealthy Dublin brewer John Preston in an estate of around 600 acres of grazing and woodland.
+Bellinter House was designed in 1750 by Richard Castle as a country house for wealthy Dublin brewer John Preston in an estate of around 600 acres of grazing and woodland.
+John had inherited much lands and wealth from his father John Preston, a former Lord Mayor of Dublin.
+It was to be Castle's last commission before his death in 1751.

 After John Preston's death the estate passed to John's grandson, John Preston, 1st Baron Tara, Member of Parliament for Navan for 17 years, who died in 1821.

 In 1892 the property was bequeathed by John Joseph Preston to Gustavus Briscoe, a family friend and High Sheriff of Meath in 1897, who once rode a horse up the stairs at Bellinter which then refused to come down and had to be winched down three weeks later.
 In 1907 the property passed to his son Cecil and then George, who in 1955 sold it to the Holdsworth family.
 It was the residence of the Holdsworth family from 1957 to 1966, when it came into the control of the Land Commission, who sold off most of the land for farming.

-After being left vacant for a time, the house itself, with 12 acres of land, became home to the Sisters of Sion.
+After being left vacant for a time, the house itself, with 12 acres of land, became home to the Sisters of Sion in 1965.

-In 2004 it was sold and transformed into the present hotel by publican and hoteliers Jay Bourke and John Reynolds for €2.3m.
-It opened in late 2006 after a reputed €16m refurbishment.
+In 2004 it was sold and refurbished into a hotel by publicans and hoteliers Jay Bourke and John Reynolds for €2.3m.
+It opened in late 2006 after a reputed €16m renovation project.

 In 2016, the house was acquired for €3m by Broadreach Investments, an investment vehicle majority owned by Barry O'Sullivan.

-Bellinter House has been determined by the Irish Government Minister for the Environment, Heritage and Local Government as a building that is intrinsically of significant architectural interest for the purpose of section 482 of the TCA 1997.
+In 2024, the house was again sold on to Hotels Properties under the direction of Sheila O'Riordan.